snakehead007/localhosted-invoice-administration/README.md

 Version 2.0(beta) is out.
 We are still improving and adding things on a daily basis.
 This is not a finished product, but you can still contribute and/or test it out.
+Check out the projects > core functionalities. for the current progess.

 This project is translated in 2 languages, Dutch and English.